 SQL Database Administrators are adept at dealing with most minor and major errors.
 However, a few errors can get tricky for them too.
 SQL Error 5123 stands for the “SQL database access denied error” and it primarily occurs due to a conflict of permissions.

-This post is dedicated to finding out the reasons behind this error and discussing manual as well as automated ways to resolve it.
+This post is dedicated to finding out the reasons behind operating system error 5 (Access is denied.) and discussing manual as well as automated ways to resolve it.